hannybear88/SQL-Challenge-Employee-Tracker/README.md

     * View the total utilized budget of a department—in other words, the combined salaries of all employees in that department.

-    * View All Departments
+    * View All Departments //
-    * View All Roles
+    * View All Roles //
+    * View All Employees //
-    * View All Employees
+    * View All Employees by Manager //
-        "View All Employees by Manager", // code done "View All Employees by Department", // code done
+    * View All Employees by Department //
-    * Add a Department
+    * Add a Department //
-    * Add a Role
+    * Add a Role //
-    * Add an Employee
+    * Add an Employee //
-        "Update an Employee Role", // code done "Update an Employee Manager", // work in progress
+    * Update an Employee Role //
+    * Update an Employee Manager //
-    * Remove Department
+    * Remove Department //
-    * Remove Role
+    * Remove Role //
-        "Remove Employee", // code done
+    * Remove Employee //
-        "View the Total Utilized Budget of a Department", // the combined salaries of all employees in that department // work in progress
+    * View the Total Utilized Budget of a Department //
-        "Exit",
+    * Exit

 ## User Story
 - AS A business owner